Not an American user?

-It's an interesting fact that the Orcs in DSA are generally black instead of the usual green as seen in nearly every other fantasy product.
+IntroIt's an interesting fact that the Orcs in DSA are generally black instead of the usual green as seen in nearly every other fantasy product.
 But during the intro sequence they are shown also as standard orcs with green skin.
 That is due to the fact that the intro has been drawn by external graphic artists, who weren't familiar with the DSA world.
 And because changes would have been too expensive and too complex at that time, Attic used the already drawn intro.

 OriginThe three founders of Attic Entertainment Hans-Jürgen Brändle, Jochen Hamma and Guido Henkel used to play the original P&P DSA years before they developed Blade of Destiny.
 However, only the later director of Attic Entertainment Brändle was a hardcore player in his youth and played in several groups.